buildpacks/rfcs/text/0000-stack-images-config-env-path-must-exist.md

     - Sample error message (based on existng `pack` error message):
     > ERROR: failed to create builder: invalid build-image: adding image labels to builder: image cnbs/sample-stack-build:nanoserver-1809 missing required env var PATH
 - If applicable, describe the differences between teaching this to existing users and new users.
-    - This is best taught along-side other required platform env vars.
+    - This is best taught the same way, along-side other required platform env vars.

 # How it Works
 [how-it-works]: #how-it-works

 The spec changes are minimal: change `platform.md` to always require run images and build images to have a `config.Env` entry for `PATH`.
 It is also valid to set to empty `PATH=` for stack images that do not want to use a `PATH`.
 If `config.Env.PATH` were unset, a platform would fail.

-This change relies on the current behavior of Docker and containerd for Windows is to set each container runtime env var from only one of two places in the image: preferring `config.Env` variables that are set, then falling back to values set in the Windows registry hive layer data.
+This change relies on the current behavior of Docker and containerd for Windows which is to set each container runtime env var from only one of two places in the image: preferring `config.Env` variables that are set, then falling back to values set in the Windows registry hive layer data.
 Docker's behavior is intended to align with Windows conventions of apps setting all environment variables through the Windows registry but still allowing for `config.Env` to override them.

 Windows base images de-facto always leave the `config.Env.PATH` unset so that Docker will load the env var `PATH` (an any other unset env vars) from the Windows registry.